Teen cutting was newer to parents when I was doing it. Now more parents are aware of it, and it’s consequences. This is my story.

 This is my story; I hope it helps someone.

-When I was about 14 I met a boy, he was depressed, a thinker, felt misunderstood, and kept a razor blade in his locker.
-He taught me about cutting, and how it took the pain away, and made you feel “in control”.
-He was right, about the cutting.
-That’s exactly what it did.
+When I was about 14, I met a boy; he was depressed, a thinker who felt misunderstood.
+He kept a razor blade in his locker.
+He taught me that cutting could take your pain away and help you feel “in control.”
+He was right about the cutting.
+I know because I tried it.
 It was powerful, more powerful than even I knew.

 I wanted to be loved, to be understood, not to feel the pain.
 I wanted someone to pay attention to me.

-Cutting brought attention my way, but it was not what I wanted at all.
-Instead of hugs it brought arm restraints and hospital beds.
-I was trapping myself in a life, that wasn’t a life at all.
+Cutting brought attention my way, but it was not the attention I yearned for.
+Instead of hugs, it brought arm restraints and hospital beds.
+I was trapping myself in a life that wasn’t a life at all.

 Every day I see the scar and remember the choice I made that day.
 I would be lying if I said I have never felt the urge to try and medicate the pain of this life.
 I would be lying if I said I didn’t still hurt deeply for those around me, the ones I know personally, and those I’ve never met.
 But I’ve found a better way.

 Cutting didn’t make my life easier; it did the opposite.

 There is hope; there is more to this life than the pain you may be feeling.

 Please, whatever you do, don’t give up!
 If you’re a cutter, I promise you there is a better way.
 If you are trying to help a cutter, I hope this post helps you better understand how they may be feeling.

 If you feel like no one understands, I’m begging you to email me.
 I care about you and understand what you are going through.